alexcoulton/ggtree/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# ggtreesignatures

+Modified version of ggtree to allow plotting of mutational signatures.
+This package adds a new option to the layout argument of the ggtree function: "signatures".

 ggtree: an R package for visualization of phylogenetic trees with their annotation data
 =======================================================================================